nina-rao/codepathprework/README.md

 www.stackoverflow.com

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 While the guided prework made creating this project easier and more streamlined, when it came time to add optional features, I encountered some difficulties.
+Changing the playback speeds after each consecutive turn gave me a few difficulties because at first I wasn't sure where to decrement the hold time.
+I went back through the functions provided by CodePath and made sure I fully understood how input would be processed in playClueSequence().
+Improving my comprehension as well as using the console debugger helped me find the solution.
+Another problem I encountered was randomizing the sequence using JavaScript's Math.random function.
+While I was familiar with random number generation in languages such as C++ and Java, I found I had to read documentation on Math.random and do some testing with it before actually implementing it in my program.
+Once I knew how it worked, I did further research as I knew the functions in script.js access the clue sequence by iterating through indexes in an array, I wanted to be able to populate an array using the random number generation.
+It took some playing around, but with my newly gained knowledge in working with JavaScript's Math library and data structures, I solved the problem.
+The final optional feature that gave me trouble was adding images to the buttons.
+Alignment, sizing, and styling of images in CSS and HTML were new to me.
+After reading the link provided about the img tab and some further online research, I was able to come up with a way to put images on buttons while not altering the layout of other elements.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]